Virginia Senior Benefits Made Simple: A Local's Guide to Savings

 - Immigration documents for non-U.S. born applicants

-Veterans must provide DD-214 military discharge forms and healthcare cost documentation.
+Veterans need to provide their DD-214 military discharge form and healthcare cost documentation.

 Where to submit applications